TonDSchul/NeuroMod-Electrophysiological-Data-Analysis-User-Interface/NeuroMod Matlab Version/Modules/5. Event Related Module/Event Related Spike Analysis/Functions/README.txt

 % is plotted.
 This means, that spike samples are not "normalized" to event
 % time range.
 This enables to extract spike data from raw/preprocessed data.
 0
 % Otherwise
+% 4.
+EventDataType: char, either 'Raw Event Related Data' or 'Preprocessed
+% Event Related Data'.
+% 5.EventChannelName: char, name of the event channel to extract event
+% related spikes for

 % Output
 % 1.
 Data: main window data structure with added field Data.EventRelatedSpikes